HugoDelhaye/mario.scenes/README.md

 invoke setup-env
 ```

-- On beluga (or any other compute canada cluster), simply install invoke and run setup-env-on-beluga
+- IF ON BELUGA (or any other compute canada cluster), simply install invoke and run setup-env-on-beluga
 ```
 pip install invoke
 invoke setup-env-on-beluga